apache/flink-ml/docs/content/docs/operators/feature/vectorslicer.md

-from pyflink.common import Types from pyflink.datastream import StreamExecutionEnvironment from pyflink.ml.core.linalg import Vectors, DenseVectorTypeInfo from pyflink.ml.lib.feature.vectorslicer import VectorSlicer from pyflink.table import StreamTableEnvironment
+from pyflink.common import Types from pyflink.datastream import StreamExecutionEnvironment from pyflink.ml.linalg import Vectors, DenseVectorTypeInfo from pyflink.ml.feature.vectorslicer import VectorSlicer from pyflink.table import StreamTableEnvironment

 # create a new StreamExecutionEnvironment